Koojav/duelystslackbot/README.md

  **URL**: SERVER/REFRESH_CARDS_COMMAND_ENDPOINT
  **Method:** POST

-##### Start application : `ruby bin/dsb.rb`
+##### Start application

-From now on the process will be running and webserver will start to work on configured port
+When in application's main directory:

+ - `bundle install`
+ Will install required Ruby gems.

+ - `ruby bin/dsb.rb`
+ Fires up the application that will start webserver that listens on specified port.

 # Usage